-Below are links to some samples of publicly available English translations I have done in anthropology, sociology, history, and sustainability.
-For comparison, I have also provided the link to the text in the original language, when available.
+Below are links to some samples of my English translations in anthropology, history, sociology, and environmentalism.
+For comparison, I also provide the link to the text in the original language if available.
 If you think your translation needs and my translating services would be a good match, I encourage you to contact me here.

 “Mixed Feelings?
 Fluctuations in Well-Being during Tourist Travels,” by Verônica Feder Mayer, Juliane dos Santos Machado, Osiris Marques, and José Mauro Gonçalves Nunes.
 Service Industries Journal 40, 2019.
 Translated from the Portuguese.
 English abstract.

 Capturing Imagination: A Proposal for an Anthropology of Thought, by Carlo Severi.
 Translated from the French by Catherine V. Howard, Matthew Carey, Eric Bye, Ramon Fonkoue, and Joyce Suechun Cheng.
-Chicago: Hau Books/University of Chicago Press, 2018.
-English (book link); French (book link)
+Chicago: HAU Books/University of Chicago Press, 2018.
+English (open-access book link); French (book description).

 “Total Social Phenomena and Social Dynamics,” by Georges Balandier.
-Hau Journal of Ethnographic Theory 8 (3), 2018.
+HAU: Journal of Ethnographic Theory 8 (3), 2018.
 Translated from the French.
-English translation
+English preview.

 Catherine V. Howard, Ph.D.